sparkflows/sparkflows-docs/docs/tutorials/data-engineering/dedup-customers.rst

 ------------

 ``Dedup`` is used for the problems like entity resolution or data matching.
 Entity resolution or data matching is the problem of finding and linking different mentions of the same entity in a single data source or across multiple data sources.
 Here Levenshtein Algorithm is used for data Deduplication.
+There are more options for Algorithms that can be used:

+* Full matching: Full matching makes use of all individuals in the data by forming a series of matched sets in which each set has either 1 treated individual and multiple comparison individuals or 1 comparison individual and multiple treated individuals

+* Levenshtein: It counts the number of edits (insertions, deletions, or substitutions) needed to convert one string to the other.

+* Jaro-Winkler: The Jaro–Winkler distance is a string metric measuring an edit distance between two sequences.
+Jaro-Winkler are suited for comparing smaller strings like words and names.

+* Jaccard (3 gram) : This takes consecutive words and group them as a single object.
+A 3-gram is a consecutive set of 3 words Used for emails or small documents

+* Longest Common Subsequence : If a set of sequences are given, the longest common subsequence problem is to find a common subsequence of all the sequences that is of maximal length used in revision control systems, such as SVN and Git, for reconciling multiple changes made to a revision-controlled collection of files.

 ``Dedup`` Processor Configuration
 ^^^^^^^^^^^^^^^^^^